peterallanwalker/Argo_Log_Collector/README.md

 ### Usage:
-get_logs.py can be run with no arguments, with or without a config.json file in the same folder.
+get_logs.py can be run with no arguments, with or without a config.json file.
 If no arguments are passed, it will check if a config.json file exists in the same folder and contains a default IP address to use.
 If a default address is not found, the user is prompted to enter one.

 pass `-h` or `--help` to get more info.

-Pass an IP address when running the program to get logs from a specific IP address, e.g. `python get_logs.py 192.168.24.101`.
+Pass an IP address when running the program to get logs from a specific IP address, e.g. `python get_logs.py 192.168.24.101`

 Alternatively pass a key to lookup an address from config.json, e.g. `python get_logs.py 1` to use the address with the key "1" in config.json.
+Note, the keys in config.json for IP addresses are arbitrary, you can change the keys to be more relatable (and add or remove address entries).

 Optionally pass a second argument to save the logs to a specific sub-folder, e.g. `python get_logs.py 192.168.24.101 issue-1` will save the logs to a folder named "issue-1",